 Algonquin, Dec.
-16.-The regular meeting of the Women's Institute was held at the home of Mrs. B. Edwards on Thursday evening, December 11th.
+16.-The regular reeting of the Women's Institute was held at the home of Mrs. B. Edwards on Thursday evening, December 11th.
 There was quite a good attendance.
-The meeting opened with the singing of the Institute Ode after which the minutes of the last meeting were read and approved.
+The meeting opened with the singing of the Institute Ode after which the minutes of the last meeting were reau and approved.
 Reports were given by the ladies who attended the Ottawa convention.
 The book committee pre-sented three books to the members.
-The secretary had the pleasure of having her new secretarial case with her It was of leather, donated by the Rob-Simpson Co.
-This Institute and also the Blue Church were the prize-win-ners in the Women's Institute repor-contest at the Ottawa convention.
-A resolution was passed that the secre-tary write G. A. Putnam and extend a vote of thanks for this lovely case which the Institute had received.
+The secretary had the pleasure of hav-ing her new secretarial case with her.
+It was of leather, donated by the Rob-Simpson Co.
+This Institute and also the Blue Church were the prize-winners in the Women's Institute report contest at the Ottawa convention.
+A resolution was passed that the secretary write G. A. Putnam and extend a vote of thanks for this lovely case which the Institute had received.
 Mrs. B. Edwards gave a reading on some of the laws regarding women and children.
 The roll call was responded to by "Ideas for Christmas Gifts."
 Another feature of the meeting was a presentation to Mrs. W. Smith, who is about to leave this vicinity.
-A very nice address was read by the president.
+A very nice address was read by the presi-dent.
 Mrs. G. Seeley and the secretary made the presentation.
-Refreshments were then served and the meeting closed with the National Anthem. which the Institute had received.
-Mrs.
+Refresh-ments were then served and the meeting closed with the National Anthem.